Fish Bowl Terrarium: The Complete DIY Guide (& Where to Buy)

 Because dry substrate is challenging to plant in, it’s best to give it a spray of water before you dig in.

 Create a small depression with a terrarium tool or spoon, place your plants’ roots in and smooth the substrate around.
+I find it easiest to start with the biggest plants, then small feature plants, followed by moss, and then vines on top.

-Keep going until all of your plants and moss are in place.
 Add in any additional items, give it a little spray of water (not much – you can always add more later), pop the lid on if it’s a closed build, and marvel at your new creation!

 Terrarium Care